Israeli cabinet approves UAE deal, Netanyahu says will meet its leader | Law-Order

 Israel has also said it would oppose any sale of the plane to Qatar, whose Iran links trouble Israel, after a Reuters report that Doha had submitted a formal request to Washington to buy the Lockheed Martin Corp. stealth jet.
 Israeli cabinet approval of the accord with the UAE opened the way for Israel's parliament to ratify it, in a vote likely to be held later this week.

+In the UAE, the federal cabinet must still approve the accord, following which the government would issue a decree.
 Israel and Bahrain, which signed a "declaration of peace" at the White House ceremony last month, are still discussing details of a full accord.
-(Additional reporting by Maher Chmaytelli and Dan Williams; Editing by Kevin Liffey, William Maclean)

 ALSO READ